 WHAT TO EXPECT

 Bus Tours last approximately 50-60 minutes.
 Participants will be on the bus the entire time and will receive a bus tour through parts of Ephraim, viewing historic sites, buildings, and homes that highlight the early history of the town and its Scandinavian settlers.
-Examples include the dugout site of Ephraim’s first resident (Isaac Behunin), the old pioneer cemetery, pioneer cabins, and 19th century prominent homes.
+Examples include the dugout site of Ephraim’s first resident (Isaac Behunin), pioneer cabins, and 19th century prominent homes.

 TOUR START TIMES